MyMalcom/malcom-lib-android/README.md

 ###Initializing

-Firstly, you'll need to init Malcom with the  method.
+Firstly, you'll need to init Malcom in your Main Activity with the method:

         MCMCoreAdapter.getInstance().initMalcom(this, UUID_MALCOM, SECRET_KEY);